SaiPavan-Tadem/Project_CycleGAN/README.md

 # CycleGAN

-This is an implimented project,original paper is [unpaired image to image translation using cycle conistance adversarial loss](https://arxiv.org/pdf/1703.10593.pdf). you can also check [my project report here](https://github.com/SaiPavan-Tadem/CycleGAN/blob/main/SaiPavan-CycleGAN-Report.pdf)
+This is an implimented project with the reference of original paper [unpaired image to image translation using cycle conistance adversarial loss](https://arxiv.org/pdf/1703.10593.pdf). you can also check [my project report here](https://github.com/SaiPavan-Tadem/CycleGAN/blob/main/SaiPavan-CycleGAN-Report.pdf)
-## Sample Test Images
+## Sample Images
 Collect the data set from [kaggle](https://www.kaggle.com/suyashdamle/cyclegan) class|Domain-A training data|Domain-B training Data|
 |---|---|--|